MoulatiMehdi/powershell-command/font installer/README.md

 # GOAL :
-This command will install all fonts exist in a folder tree. in other words,  iit will search for font files in a folder and its subfolders recursively and then install them
+This command will install all fonts exist in a folder tree. in other words,  it will search for font files in a folder and its subfolders recursively and then install them
 # Steps :
 1.Navigate to the folder where the font files are located use `cd` command to change directory